Every year, park rangers respond to over 250 medical incidents in Zion. Learn from these experiences in our Search and Rescue Blog.

 When approaching the tunnel from either direction, slow down and do not leave your vehicle if traffic stops.
 Watch out for rangers, pedestrians and other traffic.
 Obey all traffic directions from rangers.
 Do not stop in the tunnel or try to turn around at either tunnel entrance.

 Canyon Junction Bridge Do not stand on the Canyon Junction Bridge to take pictures.
 Similar views of the Watchman and the Virgin River may be found on the Pa'rus Trail located nearby.

-Firearms Firearms are permitted in Zion National Park.
-The federal law allows people who can legally possess firearms under federal, Utah, and local laws, to possess firearms in the park.
+Federal law allows people who can legally possess firearms under federal, Utah, and local laws, to possess firearms in the park.
+The discharge of firearms and hunting within the park are prohibited.
 It is the visitor's responsibility to understand and comply with all applicable Utah, local, and federal firearm laws.
 Federal law prohibits firearms in certain facilities in Zion National Park; those places are posted with signs.
 If you have questions please contact the park at 435-772-3256.
-The discharge of firearms and hunting within the park are prohibited.
-Utah State law allows the open carry of firearms on park shuttle buses. more...

 Animal-transmitted Diseases Close contact with wildlife, or injuries caused by them, can transmit dangerous illnesses to people.
 There are a variety of animals in Zion that could carry these infections.
 Animal-transmitted diseases can cause flu-like symptoms, and can be life-threatening.
 In Zion, we don't know how prevalent these diseases are, but it is best to be cautious.